mever-team/aicard-eval/README.md

 ## ⚡ Quickstart

 Follow the script bellow.
 The aicard-eval will choose the correct metrics corresponding to your case.
 For more examples see the examples/ folder.

+You can use datasets and models from service providers e.g. huggingface or you can use your local models and datasets.
+Supported datasets types are: .csv, .tsv, .json, .jsonl, .xml, .yml, .yaml, .parquet, .feather, .pickle and supported image types are .jpg, .jpeg, .png, .gif, .bmp, .tiff, .tif

 ```python
 import aicard_eval